Skip to main content

 Yes, orthodontic treatment can improve oral health by making teeth easier to clean, reducing the risk of gum disease and cavities.
 Properly aligned teeth can also help with chewing, speech, and jaw joint (TMJ) issues.

-What can I eat with braces?
+List foods I can eat with braces?

 Soft Fruits: Bananas, berries (cut into small pieces), grapes (sliced), peaches, and other soft fruits.